a-ursino/deployment-tools/README.md

 * `projectName`: name of the project, used to built up the path for resources and CDN
 * `webConfig`: the relative path with filename of the webConfig file (es: data/Web.Config).
 When set, version in the file as `appSettings key swversion` is updated during bump process
 * `packageJson`: the relative path with filename of the `package.json` file
+* `longTermHash`: use hash instead of version folder for filename

 **Style**
 * `srcSass`: the path of the sass files (es: sass/).
 When set __Sass__ is used [OPT-IN]